szewczyk-bartosz/windows-rice/README.md

 I also want this to be a design blueprint for how somene's entire digital needs can be met, hence why I'll be listing what services I use for pretty much everything

+## Installing windows 11 with a local account
+SHIFT + F10
+Then typing "oobe\bypassnro" worked for me (after unplugging ethernet etc)
+NOTE: Make sure all security questions are lowercase to avoid confusion when you have to recall them

 ## Things to do
 - [ ] Remove default bloatware
 - [ ] Update system